No, that doesn’t mean I tell people about copyright. Yes mum, I’m talking to you.

 Do you comprehend this linguist approach that I utilise?
 Got it?
 Great.

-I’m partial to using Oxford commas, and conjunctions to begin sentences.
-And I write short sentences and short paragraphs too.
+I use conjunctions to start sentences.
+And I write short sentences too.
 Oh, and I don’t worry about using contractions.

 Why?
 Because I write copy that reads well and makes you sound the way you talk.
 And that’s exactly what we’re trying to achieve.